LeeDoor/game_webserver/docs/initializer.md

 # [initializer](https://github.com/LeeDoor/hex_chess_backend/tree/main/src/initializer)
 ## what is it for?
-this module has one src and one header file. its only task is to launch server in different threads. this module is being used once in main.cpp file.
+this module has one source and one header file. its only task is to launch server in different threads. this module is being used once in main.cpp file.

 ## Init function
 init function parses parameters from argument line and starts server